Are You Finally Ready to Say YES to YOU?

 After the challenge, the results were even better than expected!
 So I made a beginner's version for people who haven't had much success with diet or exercise.

 I know most people aren't ready for a full 75 day lifestyle overhaul.
 But wouldn't it be great if for 28 days, the decision to make a healthier choice was completely obvious?
 You'd virtually have to say YES to YOU, and finally make progress towards your goals!

-The 28-day Health Habits Challenge with Fit for Freelance is THE FRAMEWORK that makes opportunities to say YES to YOU crystal clear!
+The online 28-day Health Habits Challenge with Fit for Freelance is THE FRAMEWORK that makes opportunities to say YES to YOU crystal clear!

 Here's how prove YOU have the power and confidence to reach your goals:

 If you miss the objectives, you have to restart the challenge on Day 1.